Sapphirine/Network-Analysis-on-the-Big-Cancer-Genome-Data/README.md

 The package we provided here contains the toolkit for performing two types of MapReduce-based concordance index evaluation in Hadoop environment and the HBase tools for data importing and exporting, as well as the R script files for preprocessing, feature analysis and Bayesian inference.

-For the treatment engine, we include the source code of the engine and the implementation of the entire web service.
+For the treatment engine, we include the source code of the engine and the implementation of the entire web service ([live demo](http://128.59.65.192/ "demo web site")).
 The detailed instruction and screenshots of those five parts of our package is available as the following.

-We provide the final report on the algorithms and programs we created for this project [here](https://github.com/Sapphirine/Network-Analysis-on-the-Big-Cancer-Genome-Data/blob/master/BigData_final_report_v6_201412-4.pdf "final report"). and the demo video at [YouTube](https://www.youtube.com/watch?v=kcP1PLSFb9o "Demo video").
+We provide the final report on the algorithms and programs we created for this project [here](https://github.com/Sapphirine/Network-Analysis-on-the-Big-Cancer-Genome-Data/blob/master/BigData_final_report_v6_201412-4.pdf "final report"). and the demo video at [YouTube](https://www.youtube.com/watch?v=kcP1PLSFb9o "demo video").

 ##1	The Hadoop-based concordance index (CI) toolkit
 The source code and the executable jar is located at ./CI/